ahlstromcj/seq66/README.md

             gets larger than a megabyte, then it is deleted to start over.
         *   Fixed bug writing pattern-dump files from event editor.
         *   Improved modification detection and display in the pattern editor.
+        *   Added the pattern port number to the song summary output.
     *   Version 0.99.5:
         *   Greatly enhanced the event editor tab and the events that can be view and modified.